George III Silver Cow Creamer

 Maker: John Schuppe

-John Schuppe, no record of apprenticeship or freedom, believed to be an immigrant Dutchman.
+John Schuppe, no record of apprenticeship or freedom, thought to be of immigrant Dutch or German origin.
 1st mark as largeworker 1753.
 Jugs in the form of standing cows were made in London in some quantity during the second half of the 18th century and most bear the mark of John Schuppe, and were made between 1753 and 1773.
+Schuppe's marks are always on the underside of the body in a line, and it is uncommon for the marks to be worn.
 His mark is occasionally found on small decorative items such as figural tapersticks.
 Although Schuppe was the first to make cow creamers from silver, their form is much older.
 The earliest form was back in 4th century BC Egypt where pottery jugs in the form of cows first appear.
 They then reappear in early part of the 18th century in Holland.
 It is from here that Schuppe must have taken his inspiration, and the form which he pioneered was so popular that copies of his style of creamer were made for the next 200 years.
 One of his cow-shaped creamers (1759-60) is in the collection of the Victoria & Albert Museum, London, with the tail as the handle and a lid on the back with a giant fly on top.
-Marks are always on the underside of the body in a line, and it is uncommon for the marks to be worn.
+John had two daughters, Mary and Elizabeth, and a son John Schuppe II who was apprenticed in 1770 to the watchmaker Savil Good.
+John eventually established himself as a silversmith, watchmaker and toyman/dealer in pictures.
+He died in 1823 aged 60.

 Customer satisfaction is our primary concern